dhellmann/pymotw-3/source/argparse/index.rst

 The examples so far have shown simple Boolean flags, options with string or numerical arguments, and positional arguments.
-:mod:`argparse` also supports sophisticated argument specification for variable-length argument list, enumerations, and constant values.
+``argparse`` also supports sophisticated argument specification for variable-length argument list, enumerations, and constant values.

 Variable Argument Lists